Conscription in the United States: Conscription controversies and proposals since 2003

 The effort to enforce Selective Service registration law was abandoned in 1986.
 Since then, no attempt to reinstate conscription has been able to attract much support in the legislature or among the public.
 Since early 2003, when the Iraq War appeared imminent, there had been attempts through legislation and campaign rhetoric to begin a new public conversation on the topic.
 Public opinion since 1981 has been largely negative.

 In 2003, several Democratic congressmen (Charles Rangel of New York, Jim McDermott of Washington, John Conyers of Michigan, John Lewis of Georgia, Pete Stark of California, Neil Abercrombie of Hawaii) introduced legislation that would draft both men and women into either military or civilian government service, should there be a draft in the future.
 The bill was defeated on October 5, 2004, with two members voting for it and 402 members voting against.
+Of those who introduced the bill, only Stark voted in support.

 This statement was in reference to the U.S. Department of Defense use of "stop-loss" orders, which have extended the Active Duty periods of some military personnel.
 All enlistees, upon entering the service, volunteer for a minimum eight-year Military Service Obligation (MSO).
 This MSO is split between a minimum active duty period, followed by a reserve period where enlistees may be called back to active duty for the remainder of the eight years.
 Some of these active duty extensions have been for as long as two years.
 The Pentagon stated that as of August 24, 2004, 20,000 Soldiers, Sailors, Airmen, and Marines had been affected.
 As of January 31, 2006 it has been reported that more than 50,000 soldiers and reservists had been affected.

 Despite arguments by defense leaders that they had no interest in re-instituting the draft, Representative Neil Abercrombie's (D-HI) inclusion of a DOD memo in the Congressional Record which detailed a meeting by senior leaders signaled renewed interest.
 Though the conclusion of the meeting memo did not call for a reinstatement of the draft, it did suggest Selective Service Act modifications to include registration by women and self-reporting of critical skills that could serve to meet military, homeland-defense, and humanitarian needs.
 This hinted at more targeted draft options being considered, perhaps like that of the "Doctor Draft" that began in the 1950s to provide nearly 66% of the medical professionals who served in the Army in Korea.
 Once created, this manpower tool continued to be used through 1972.
 The meeting memo gave DOD's primary reason for opposing a draft as a matter of cost effectiveness and efficiency.
 Draftees with less than two years' retention were said to be a net drain on military resources providing insufficient benefit to offset overhead costs of using them.